cibercitizen1/node-rpc-rest-server/README.md

 ## Login

-It is assumed that a GET /login?user=...&password=,... is performed before the rest of (POST) functions may be called.
+It is assumed that a `GET /login?user=...&password=,...` is issued before the rest of (POST) functions may be called.

 Therefore, logic.js must also provide
 - a `checkLogin()` function